 - 1. Written informed consent

-- 2. Diagnosis of HFpEF by a cardiologist with HF expertise, or a primary care physician with HF expertise, or a heart failure nurse
+- 2. Diagnosis of HFpEF by a HF specialist (e.g., a cardiologist with HF expertise, a primary care physician with HF expertise, a secondary/tertiary care physician with HF expertise, a HF nurse specialist, a specialist HF pharmacist).

 - 3. Natriuretic peptide levels measured